SkylineCommunications/dataminer-docs/connector-help/connector_help/Asentria SiteBoss 220.md

 #### Temperature Configuration Sub-Page

 On this sub-page you can find the **Event Sensor Temperature Configuration,** this table organizes 3 basic attributes of temperature sensor points.
-The 3 point attributes organizes in this table are:1.
-The configuration item (e.g., enable, name, etc.).2.
-The Event Sensor on which this point resides.3.
-The Point Number (always 1 for temperature sensors).
+The 3 point attributes organizes in this table are:
+1. The configuration item (e.g., enable, name, etc.).
+2. The Event Sensor on which this point resides.
+3. The Point Number (always 1 for temperature sensors).

 #### Humidity Configuration Sub-Page

 On this sub-page you can find the **Event Sensor Humidity Configuration,** this table organizes 3 basic attributes of humidity points.
-The 3 point attributes organizes in this table are:1.
-The configuration item (e.g., enable, name, etc.).2.
-The Event Sensor on which this point resides.3.
-The Point Number (always 1 for humidity sensors).
+The 3 point attributes organizes in this table are:
+1. The configuration item (e.g., enable, name, etc.).
+2. The Event Sensor on which this point resides.
+3. The Point Number (always 1 for humidity sensors).

 #### Analog Input Configuration Sub-Page

 On this sub-page you can find the **Event Sensor Analog Input Configuration Table,** this table organizes 3 basic of analog input points.
-The 3 point attributes organizes in this table are:1.
-The configuration item (e.g., enable, name, etc.).2.
-The Event Sensor on which this point resides.3.
-The Point Number.
+The 3 point attributes organizes in this table are:
+1. The configuration item (e.g., enable, name, etc.).
+2. The Event Sensor on which this point resides.
+3. The Point Number.

 #### Relay Configuration Sub-Page

 On this sub-page you can find the **Event Sensor Relay Configuration Table,** this table organizes 3 basic of Relay points.
-The 3 point attributes organizes in this table are:1.
-The configuration item (e.g., enable, name, etc.).2.
-The Event Sensor on which this point resides.3.
-The Point Number.
+The 3 point attributes organizes in this table are:
+1. The configuration item (e.g., enable, name, etc.).
+2. The Event Sensor on which this point resides.
+3. The Point Number.

 ### Networking Page

-On this page you can find all the information regarding network information like **IP Address, Subnet Mask,** **Router Address, SNMP Read Community** string**, SNMP Write Community** stringand **SNMP Trap Community** string**.**
+On this page you can find all the information regarding network information like **IP Address, Subnet Mask,** **Router Address, SNMP Read Community** string**, SNMP Write Community** string and **SNMP Trap Community** string**.**

 ### Alerts Page